-This is also the same if the defendant wishes to seek debt advice.
-However it is important to bear in mind that the court realises that such allowances could be abused and provides that you do not need to allow the defendant time to seek debt advice if you know that the defendant has already received such advice and his circumstances have not changed significantly or he has previously asked for time to seek such advice but has not done so.
+One point to bear in mind is that the defendant is entitled to seek legal advice and the court has suggested that the defendant should be allowed up to 14 days to seek legal advice or debt advice.
+However the court has acknowledged that such allowances could be abused and so you do not need to allow the defendant time to seek debt advice if you know that he has already received such advice and his circumstances have not changed significantly or he has previously asked for time to seek such advice but has not done so.

-- List the essential documents on which he intends to reply;
+- List the essential documents on which he intends to reply.

 - Ask for copies of documents not in his possession.

 There may be instances when the defendant does not respond within the time limit either he or the claimant has given.
 If so you can go ahead and issue a claim.